wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

-If you have ever worked on a project with coworkers and ended up with ten versions of the same report, you are familiar with the pains of version control.
+If you have ever worked on a project with coworkers and ended up with 10 versions of the same report, you are familiar with the pains of version control.
 Frequently, in these situations, as you and your colleagues edit and update a report, you lose track of which, if any, is the most updated version.

 ![Image of the problem with working with different versions of a report.](../media/1-4/power-bi-versioning-problem7.png)